 Be very wary of version 1.0 or version 2.0 vendors selling as enterprise cloud-based solution.
 It is merely a marketing gimmick and significantly lacks the technology stack needed for version 3.0.

-You need a complete, secure, cloud-based solution that you can access from any device, anywhere.
+You need a complete, secure, cloud based dental practice management software that you can access from any device, anywhere.
 Learn more about how tab32 can help your practice grow with version 3.0 software.